Troy Glaus: Atlanta Braves

-Following an injury-shortened 2009 season with the St. Louis Cardinals, Glaus signed a one-year $1.75 million contract with the Atlanta Braves, a deal that allowed him to earn an additional $2.25 million in performance and roster bonuses.
+After an injury-shortened 2009 season with the St. Louis Cardinals, Glaus signed a one-year $1.75 million contract with the Atlanta Braves, a deal that allowed him to earn an additional $2.25 million in performance and roster bonuses.
 He became the starting first baseman in 2010.

-After a rough April in which he hit below the Mendoza Line, Glaus rebounded to become Player of the Month in May, hitting .330 with 6 home runs and 28 RBI.
+After a rough April in which he hit below the Mendoza Line, Glaus rebounded to become Player of the Month in May, hitting .330 with six home runs and 28 RBI.
 As of August 9, Glaus was hitting .242 with 14 home runs and 63 RBI.

 Glaus's production faltered in July and August.
 After Atlanta acquired Derrek Lee on August 18 to play first base, Glaus was placed on the DL with knee fatigue.
 Glaus had a few setbacks, but returned to Atlanta in a back-up role behind Derrek Lee and rookie Freddie Freeman.

-Glaus made only one appearance at third base during the regular season, but was used at third in game 2 of the NLDS against the San Francisco Giants starting a key double play.
-Glaus then started game four of the series at third.
+Glaus made only one appearance at third base during the regular season, but was used at third base in Game 2 of the NLDS against the San Francisco Giants, starting a key double play.
+Glaus then started Game 4 of the series at third base.

-Post-playing career
+Coaching career

-Glaus became a candidate for induction into the National Baseball Hall of Fame and Museum for the first time on November 9, 2015.
-He received no votes.
+On June 3, 2025, Glaus was announced as a coach for the United States national under-18 baseball team's development program in Cary, North Carolina.

 Personal life

-Glaus relocated to San Diego in 2020, with his wife, Ann.
-He also has one son, Ty.
+Glaus and his wife, Ann, moved to San Diego in 2020 and they have a son, Ty.
+Troy Glaus appeared in a game for the Savannah Bananas on May 30, 2025 at Angel Stadium as a pinch hitter where he got a base hit single into left field.
+In July 2025, he served as a coach for the United States national under-18 baseball team's development program in Cary, North Carolina.